 Take a little off the top

 It might be out of sight and out of mind for you, but a worn-down, dilapidated roof can really suck the life from the home.
-This is naturally even truer if your home has one floor or a low sloping roof.
+This is naturally even truer if your home has one floor, a low sloping roof, or gutters that need cleaning.
 If you don’t maintain it at least twice a year, you can miss cracks, chips, and other signs that something is wrong up there.
-If there’s any discoloration, you may need to get it professionally washed or even replaced.
+If you’re unsure on what to look for, firms similar to Clean Pro Gutter Cleaning Columbia SC have websites for any information you may need, specific to different types of roofing or guttering dependent on what you need.
+It’s always worth seeking professional advice before taking on a task like this on your own, as you may do more harm than good.
+With regards to the roof, if there’s any discoloration, you may need to get it professionally washed or even replaced.
 If you are surrounded by natural greenery, you want to take care to wash moss of it as well.
 Not only does it add an unpleasant liveliness to the roof, but it can also cause real damage over time, meaning you may need to replace it.

 Add some personality